SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/GenChair.md

 ----------------

 Co-located conferences or workshops make your event more attractive to participants.
+Establish a deadline for submission of workshop proposals.
 Consider appointing a workshop chair to coordinate them.
-Establish a deadline for submission of workshop proposals.
+(Make sure that whoever is handling this task -- whether you or a workshop chair -- has a conversation early in the process with the [SIGPLAN Vice Chair](mailto:vc_sigplan@acm.org?subject=Workshops) to get clear on SIGPLAN's expectations for how workshop PCs are formed and vetted.)

 You should contact chairs of co-located events and plan the common advance program, joint technical sessions, joint social events, etc. You should consider workshops on "hot" topics.
 Have the workshop chairs submit a proposal to the SIGPLAN Vice-Chair, as specified in the